The Virginia Welcome Center

 - African Burial Ground (1750)

 - Poe Museum

 - Canal Walk and the James River Park System

 Since this is a multimodal transit hub, you can easily jump on The GRTC Pulse and explore greater Richmond.
 Or take a Segway tour, a historic trolley tour, a kayak or rafting trip down the James River, or rent a bike and take your friends and family on the Virginia Capital Trail.
 This is a city of world-class museums, beautiful parks, public art, craft beer and more than 900 restaurants.
 Ask the Virginia State Welcome Center for details, or go to Richmond Region Tourism’s website.

 17th Street Market

 Steps away from Main Street Station, the historic 17th Street Market is currently being transformed into an open-air pedestrian plaza, with café-style seating and shade trees.
 The 17th Street Market is believed to be America’s oldest continuously operating Farmer’s Market, formally established in 1737.
-Surrounding this plaza you’ll find a number of popular restaurants, which are open throughout the construction phase.
-The plaza will be reopened in 2018.
+Market days vary.
+Surrounding this plaza you’ll also find a number of popular restaurants.